 If your PC has an Nvidia GeForce graphics card, you definitely want to keep the drivers updated.
 New releases often include performance enhancements for new games, or fixes for issues caused by Windows updates.

-You can also use GeForce Experience to download and install new drivers.
-Something else to consider is the option to do a 'clean install' of the drivers, which is an option on both AMD and Nvidia installers if you choose the custom installation option.
+Something else to consider is the option to do a clean install of the drivers, which is an option on both AMD and Nvidia installers if you choose the custom installation option.

-Finally, if you are switching GPU brands, or if you run into other issues and just want to clean out your system, our GPU guru Jarred recommends using Display Driver Uninstaller to completely wipe any AMD, Intel, and/or Nvidia GPU driver remnants from your system.
+Finally, if you are switching GPU brands (opens in new tab), or if you run into other issues and just want to clean out your system, we recommend using Display Driver Uninstaller (opens in new tab) to completely wipe any AMD, Intel, and/or Nvidia GPU driver remnants from your system.
 Sometimes it's the only way to be sure.
-(Be careful to click on the "Official Download Here" link and not the "Update Display Driver" button, as the latter isn't what we're talking about.)

 How to update AMD drivers

-In much the same way as Nvidia's drivers, AMD graphics drivers are supposed to automatically check for updates in the background and give you an alert when anything is available.
-Here's how to check for an update (and install it) manually:
+In much the same way as Nvidia's drivers, AMD's driver software is supposed to automatically check for updates in the background and give you an alert when anything is available.
+But if that's not happening, or you just want to be sure, here's how to check for an update (and install it) manually:

 If you can't get the Radeon Settings to appear at all, something may be corrupted with your drivers.
 To fix that, just head to AMD's support website (opens in new tab) and download the appropriate drivers for your graphics card.
 A fresh install should sort out any issues you may be experiencing.